SalatielBairros/fraud-detection/README.md

 > The `reload` option is used to reload the code when it changes and should be used only when developing.

 For te API, the Documentation can be found at [http://localhost:8000/docs](http://localhost:8000/docs).

+## Model evaluations

+All the implemented models of this project uses the same evaluation metrics.
+The metrics are:

+* **Accuracy**: The percentage of correct predictions.
+* **Precision**: The percentage of correct positive predictions.
+* **Recall**: Proportion of positive predictions that are correct over the total number of positive samples.
+* **F1**: The harmonic mean of precision and recall.
+* **AUC**: Area under the ROC curve.
+The ROC curve is the receiver operating characteristic curve.
+It is a plot of the sensitivity and specificity of the classifier.
+* **Confusion Matrix**: A table that shows the number of correct and incorrect predictions for each class.